Is Hagerty Good for Auto Insurance?

-Collision Coverage: If you damage your classic car while driving, then you can file a claim through your Hagerty classic car insurance collision coverage, which covers damage to your vehicle after an accident.
+Collision Coverage: If you damage your classic car while driving, you can file a claim through your Hagerty classic car insurance collision coverage, which covers damage to your vehicle after an accident.

 Other Coverage: Some states require personal injury protection (PIP), medical payments coverage, uninsured and underinsured driver coverage, and other insurance coverages.
 Hagerty can provide all of this coverage to ensure you meet minimum state insurance requirements.

-If buying car insurance with Hagerty in the United States, then your policy may be underwritten by Essentia Insurance Company, Nationwide Insurance Company of America, or Nationwide Mutual Insurance Company, all of which are partnered with Hagerty.
+If buying car insurance with Hagerty in the United States, your policy may be underwritten by Essentia Insurance Company, Nationwide Insurance Company of America, or Nationwide Mutual Insurance Company, all of which are partnered with Hagerty.

 Hagerty also sells classic car and boat insurance in Canada, along with classic car and motorcycle insurance in the United Kingdom.

 Hagerty does business differently from traditional insurance providers.
 While traditional insurance companies insure all vehicles, Hagerty specializes in classic and collectible vehicles.

 Classic and collectible vehicles are difficult to insure.
 They have unique valuations.
 Typically, a 50-year-old vehicle isn’t worth much money.
 However, a classic car often appreciates in value with age.

 Some classic car owners also have unique requests.
 They might want an agreed value policy, for example, where they insure a portion of the vehicle – but not the full value of the vehicle.
 You might insure $50,000 of your $200,000 classic car, for example, because you don’t want to pay a full $200,000 insurance policy.
 In this situation, your insurer covers up to $50,000 of value for the classic car after an accident.